PetroMLAI/PetroMLAI/README.md

 - Applying machine learning to oil recovery, across both conventional and unconventional reservoirs.
 - Explaining the petroleum engineering fundamentals behind each project clearly enough for people outside the field.
-- Sharing the process, not jus the finished results.
+- Sharing the process, not just the finished results.

   ## Skills & Tools 🛠️